seaweedfs/messaging-client-go/README.md

 Originally Go has a netchan package, but it is found hard to implement.
 Here is just one way to implement it.

-For Go, the best tutorial is the source code
+For Go, the best tutorial is the source code.

 ### Network Channel to write
 ```